Arm Holdings

 Acquisition in 2017

-NextG-Com, established in 2008 as a spin-out from Infineon GmbH's Wireless Division, is a UK-based developer of wireless technology.
-The company specializes in licensing protocol stack components and offering embedded software services tailored for long-term evolution (LTE), satellite communications, and machine-to-machine (M2M) applications.
-With a strong reputation for delivering high-value consulting and research and development services, NextG-Com collaborates with global Tier 1 semiconductor partners, modem manufacturers, and device developers to enhance their wireless technology solutions.
+NextG-Com, founded in 2008 as a spin-out from Infineon GmbH's Wireless Division, is a UK-based company specializing in wireless technology development.
+It focuses on protocol stack component licensing and offers embedded software services tailored for long-term evolution (LTE), satellite communications, and mobile-to-mobile (M2M) applications.
+The company has established a strong reputation for delivering high-value consulting and research and development services to leading global semiconductor partners, as well as modem and device developers.

 Mistbase